Study Elementary Education at the University of Montana

 Elementary education students are also welcome to take part in the Educators Rising student group at the University of Montana.

-What classes are required for elementary education?
+Explore classes for elementary education

 The elementary education major includes content coursework, general education coursework and professional licensure coursework.
 Required courses span a wide range of content areas, covering topics such as science, social studies, language arts, math and more.